-Trinity has been interested in furthering the role our Peer Leaders play not just in the school but in the community.
-In this new project, currently under development, Trinity will create a program that supports the formation and branding of local Peer Leader Teams, who will undertake finding and making meaningful service opportunities for youth in their communities, in particular encouraging and mentoring their peers who are disengaged an disadvantaged.
+Trinity’s newest program is focused on furthering the role our Peer Leaders play not just in the school but in their communities.
+In this newly launched project, Trinity has created a program that supports the formation and branding of local Peer Leader Teams, who will undertake finding and making meaningful service opportunities for youth in their communities, in particular encouraging and mentoring their peers who are disengaged an disadvantaged.

 · Take the Leadership Lab social scans, resource and asset mapping a step further by having local Peer Leader teams identify volunteer opportunities in their communities